 Hello U-380.
 It premiered at RMAF 2019 for the USA, at Stuttgart's Süddeutsche Hifi Tage for Europe.
 These launches coincided with the first showing of Børresen's Z-01 monitor.
 That's the 150 equivalent in their speaker catalogue or—if we trace back to Raidho where Michael Børresen started to design transducers—the first chapter in their own lower-priced Scansoni' range now that Dantax Radio own both the Raidho and Scansonic brands.

 As the next photo from the Denver exhibit demonstrates, the U-380 drove a pair of Børresen 01 monitors in a large 1'682ft² room.
 Nothing else was required.
 The U-380 includes a built-in phono stage and either parallel PCM and DSD converters or a PCM DAC plus a second phono stage.
 There's also a pre-out to drive a subwoofer, headfi amp or to bi-amp loudspeakers.
 That resumé does make for a rather universal amplifier.
 Just add source, speakers and minimal cabling.

-Whilst the U-380 looks like a U-300 because it shares the same chassis, its complete redesign inside means that the older unit cannot be upgraded/rebuilt into the new one.
+Whilst the U-380 does look exactly like a U-300 whose chassis it inherits, a complete redesign inside means that the older unit cannot upgrade into the new one.

 Would you like to download the current image?